Syncit: a privacy-first co-browsing tool

 And Syncit's way to share the view of a website is quite different from the graphic-based approach.

 It uses rrweb under the hood to take a snapshot of the DOM, and keep recording mutations as an op-log.
-This implementation has been proved it can provide pixel-perfect, low-latency, low-bandwidth screen sharing.
+This implementation has been proved that it can provide pixel-perfect, low-latency, low-bandwidth screen sharing.

 You can refer to Syncit's design doc for further details.